 Manufacture and commercialization of explosives, firearms, cartridges, ammunition, and fireworks, not including the acquisition and use of explosives for industrial and extractive activities, nor the elaboration of explosive mixtures for the consumption of such activities.

 Printing and publication of newspapers for exclusive circulation in the national territory.

 Series "T" shares of companies that own agricultural, livestock, and forestry land.

 Fishing in freshwater, coastal, and in the exclusive economic zone, not including aquaculture.

 Port services for piloting vessels to carry out inland navigation operations under the terms of the law on the subject.

-Shipping companies dedicated to the commercial exploitation of vessels for inland and coastal navigation, with the exception of tourist cruises and the exploitation of dredges and naval devices for the construction, conservation and operation of ports.
+Shipping companies are dedicated to the commercial exploitation of vessels for inland and coastal navigation, except tourist cruises and the exploitation of dredges and naval devices for the construction, conservation, and operation of ports.